- How much internet speed do I need?

 We can compare internet bandwidth and speed to cars and lanes on a highway.
-The bandwidth indicates how many lanes there are, while speed shows how fast the vehicles can travel.
-Even if the speed is lower, a large number of lanes would allow more cars to travel simultaneously.
+The bandwidth indicates the number of lanes, while speed shows how fast the vehicles can travel.
+Even if the speed is lower, many lanes will allow more cars to travel simultaneously.
 This lets a larger amount of data travel in a certain period.

-Don’t forget that the Mbps indicated by your internet service provider is probably only the theoretical maximum bandwidth a connection can achieve, or its capability.
-This is why they typically use the “up to” phrasing in their ads.
-The actual speed can vary due to the circumstances mentioned above, and you don’t always get the exact numbers from the advertisement.
-However, in this article, we will use bandwidth and speed definitions interchangeably, because this is how users use them most frequently.
+Don’t forget that the Mbps your internet service provider indicates is probably only the theoretical maximum bandwidth a connection can achieve or its capability.
+This is why it typically uses the “up to” phrasing in its ads.
+The actual speed can vary due to the above mentioned circumstances, and you don’t always get the exact numbers from the advertisement.
+However, in this article, we use bandwidth and speed definitions interchangeably because this is how users use them most frequently.

 See the tips in the last section of this article to make the best of your online bandwidth.

 The download speed indicates how fast information travels from a server to your device, while upload shows the reverse — how fast your data reaches a server.
-While download speed is usually a more important criterion, you should pay attention to the upload speed too.
-It is especially essential if you stream a lot, upload large files, do video-conferencing, and other things requiring higher upload speed.
+While download speed is usually a more important criterion, you should also pay attention to the upload speed.
+It is especially essential if you stream a lot, upload large files, do video conferencing, and perform other activities requiring higher upload speed.

 To approximate your bandwidth needs, you should consider the following:

-If you're a gamer, you need a faster internet.
-We recommend going for 15-25 Mbps bandwidth for the best experience.
+Generally, faster internet is always better for gaming, so we recommend going for 15-25 Mbps bandwidth for the best online gaming experience.

 You should also choose fiber-optic or cable internet to have low latency and ping rates, which is very important for gaming.
-Latency is the amount of time required for a signal to travel from your device to an ISP server and back.
+Latency is the time required for a signal to travel from your device to an ISP server and back.
 The ping rate is the measurement of latency.
-The higher the ping rate, the slower your game might be, as it takes more time for the data to travel.
+The higher the ping rate, the slower your game might be because it takes more time for the data to travel.
 NordVPN has minimal impact on your ping rate, and it’s one of the best VPNs for gaming, allowing you to play online with minimal impact on your internet speeds.

-When it comes to streaming, the speed depends on the quality of the content you wish to stream.
-Most streaming services, including Netflix, require around 3 Mbps for standard definition videos.
-However, for HD videos, you will need around 7-8 Mbps, while for 4K, at least 40 Mbps is recommended.
+Regarding streaming, the speed depends on the quality of the content you wish to stream.
+Most streaming services require around 3 Mbps for standard definition videos.
+However, you will need around 7-8 Mbps for HD videos, while for 4K, at least 40 Mbps is recommended.
 Keep in mind that these numbers increase if multiple users stream videos simultaneously.

 Consider these pieces of advice to get the best of your bandwidth: